alkhalifas/learn-node/README.md

 1. Identify and fix the runtime error in "operations/syncdelete.js".

+- Primary issue is in the path which was pointing at the wrong direction.
+File not deletes, however if you try to run the program twice it fails because the file was already deleted.
 # Event Loop

 When *setTimeout(callback, ms)* invoked, Node puts a *callback* in the timer phase's queue.
 The Node runtime executes it after a threshold time as specified in the *ms* argument.